Powerlearnproject/se-day1-assignment-eodenyire/README.md

 In the rapidly evolving technology industry, software engineering is indispensable for delivering high-quality software solutions that are robust, efficient, and aligned with user needs.<br>

+**Identify and describe at least three key milestones in the evolution of software engineering.<br>** Let's discuss three key milestones in the evolution of software engineering:

+1. The Birth of Software Engineering (1968)<br>
+The term "software engineering" was first coined at the NATO Software Engineering Conference in 1968.
+This was in response to the software crisis, where large software projects were failing due to poor design, high costs, and missed deadlines.
+This milestone marked the beginning of formal software engineering principles, emphasizing structured programming, modular design, and software lifecycle management.<br>

+3. The Rise of Object-Oriented Programming (1970s - 1980s)<br>
+The development and adoption of Object-Oriented Programming (OOP) revolutionized software design.
+OOP introduced concepts like encapsulation, inheritance, and polymorphism, making code more reusable and maintainable.
+Languages such as Smalltalk, C++, and later Java popularized this approach, leading to more efficient and scalable software development.<br>

+4. The Agile Revolution (2001 - Present)<br>
+The publication of the Agile Manifesto in 2001 transformed software engineering by shifting focus from rigid waterfall models to iterative, flexible, and collaborative development.
+Agile methodologies such as Scrum and Kanban improved project adaptability, enabling faster releases, continuous integration, and customer feedback-driven development.
+These milestones significantly shaped modern software engineering practices, improving efficiency, reliability, and scalability in software development.<br>

-**Identify and describe at least three key milestones in the evolution of software engineering.<br>** **List and briefly explain the phases of the Software Development Life Cycle.<br>** Phases of the Software Development Life Cycle (SDLC):<br>
+**List and briefly explain the phases of the Software Development Life Cycle.<br>** Phases of the Software Development Life Cycle (SDLC):<br>
 Planning and Requirement Analysis: Gather and analyze business requirements to define the project's scope and objectives.<br>